cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ![](i/cryptopunks-creators.png)

 > We're coming up on two years of the CryptoPunks launch.
 > We thought CryptoPunks might be just a blog post, a couple weeks of
 > interest and the end of it - and it's still going strong.
 >
 > -- Matt Hall ([April, 2019](https://www.artnome.com/news/2019/4/08/autoglyphs-generative-art-born-on-the-blockchain))

+Matt and John co-founded Larva Labs in 2005 and describe it on LinkedIn as

+> a product studio, consulting company, and home for our wide
+> range of experiments ...
+> including large scale web infrastructure, genomics analysis software,
+> an art project on the blockchain.

+Matt and John both studied computer science at the University of Toronto.
+John also went on to get a PhD in Electrical Engineering and Genetics at Columbia University.

+They both co-founded Docracy,
+"the largest open-source repository of legal documents on the web" in September of 2011, which was later acquired by eversign.

+Larva Labs was founded to create applications for the T-Mobile sidekick phone (remember that one?).
+According to LinkedIn, they wrote over fifty apps including best-selling ones.
+According to LinkedIn, both Matt and John also work in Google's creative lab.

 Q: How were the punk images created?

 With a generator that was programmed to generate punks with a range of features and rarity.
 For example, there are only 88 Zombie Punks, 24 Apes, 9 Aliens and exactly 1 Alien Punk smoking a pipe.

 Q: Is the 24×24 Pixel Art Image stored on the blockchain?